How to Avoid Credit Repair and Credit Counseling Scams

 However, once the up-front fees are collected, sometimes nothing is done to improve the credit.
 The company could even vanish — while the bad credit still lingers.

-It might sound like many precautions are in order, but it’s true.
+It might sound like a lot of precautions are in order, but it’s true.
 Consumers with poor credit are targeted, often bombarded with phone calls, e-mails and letters from companies that promise to improve their financial fortunes.
 It’s an attractive pitch, but there are scammers.

 There are too many occasions when a consumer’s credit never changes, even while paying fees to a company that does not back its claims.